andrewferrier/vim-fileselector/README.md

 # vim-fileselector

-This is a vim plugin which allows you to quickly open files from a variety of sources.
+This is a vim plugin which allows you to quickly open files from a variety of sources using [fzf](https://github.com/junegunn/fzf) as a file selector.
 It is similar in spirit to [fzf-z](https://github.com/andrewferrier/fzf-z), but operates on files, not directories, and is a vim plugin, not a zsh plugin.